rachelcarmena/rachelcarmena.github.io/_posts/2019-06-24-ddd-to-the-rescue.md

 ### Some domain objects have complex associations with other objects and it's difficult to guarantee the data consistency.

-Associated objects that can suffer data consistency problems because of changes should be clustered to be treated as a unit: **aggregate**.
-The external reference to that cluster should be restricted to one member: **aggregate root**.
+There are associated objects that can suffer data consistency problems because of changes.
+Therefore, those objects should be clustered to be treated as a unit: **aggregate**.
+And the external reference to that cluster should be restricted to one member: **aggregate root**.

 The operations that effect some change to the system intentionally are known as **commands**.

 Aggregates should be small in order not to have problems with transactions or memory.
 If the associated objects can be updated eventually (seconds, minutes, ...), they don't have to be in the same aggregate.
-In that case, an **domain event** could be published to be consumed afterwards.
+In that case, a **domain event** could be published to be consumed afterwards.
 Or those domain events could be stored in order to be used to reconstitute the state of a domain object (the idea behind _Event Sourcing_).

 However, domain events are facts that can be caused by other reasons.
 For example, they could be time-based with a significant business meaning.